andrewschaaf/media-server/README.md

     cake dev
     node lib/server.js

+# Using it

+## Adding video

+Do an HTTP POST request to http://localhost:3000/streams/<your stream name>/upload/ with a piece of a MPEG4-encoded video.
+(For example, one thats been run through ffMPEG)

+## Viewing the video

+Point your *Safari* or *Mobile Safari* browser (sorry no Chrome) to http://localhost:3000/streams/<your stream name>/ and sit back and watch the show.
+There can be up to a 10 second delay when new content comes in due to the way HLS works.

 # You also need...

 We also have a server that does the segmenting for you, but only runs on